-An Instagram account, a ping pong table, and a ball gown were among the first things to enter onto the scene of actress Nina Dobrev’s edgy, femme West Hollywood abode.
-The 1929 Spanish-style, four-bedroom home, chicly outfitted into a sleek and cozy modern bungalow with the help of Consort Design (the L.A. design team helmed by MyDomaine’s own Mat Sanders and his partner Brandon Quattrone), channels a clever juxtaposition of effortless California cool and luxe sophistication.
-Keep scrolling to hear the story behind our exclusive tour.
+A ping-pong table and a ball gown were among the first things to enter actress Nina Dobrev’s edgy West Hollywood abode.
+The 1929 Spanish-style four-bedroom home became a chic, modern bungalow thanks to Consort Design (the L.A. design team helmed by MyDomaine’s former editorial director Mat Sanders and his partner Brandon Quattrone).
+The home channels a clever juxtaposition of effortless California cool and luxe sophistication.

 “I gravitate toward open, spacious homes,” Dobrev tells us.
 “Light and bright is my favorite aesthetic.
 Maintaining the original character and history of the space was important.”
-Original crown molding and dramatic arches adorn the living room, flush with natural light and complemented by organic materiality in the way of soft hued linens and warm woods.
+Original crown molding and dramatic arches adorn the living room, flush with natural light and complemented by the organic materiality of soft-hued linens and warm woods.
 “A house has a soul and a journey.
 I’m just a small step and a passenger on the path of this home.
 It has good energy.
 You can feel that people have lived here.
 There is a Zen vibe.”

-Teaming with Consort, Dobrev sought to balance the original mission style architecture with modern counterpoints.
-The artfully imperfect aesthetic is laden with intelligent accents and soulfully curated details collected from Dobrev’s travels both stateside and abroad.
-“There is a story behind everything,” explains Dobrev, pointing out a pair of vintage books found filming in Vancouver and an assortment of pillows acquired on location in Atlanta.
+Teaming with Consort, Dobrev sought to balance the original Mission-style architecture with modern counterpoints.
+The artfully imperfect aesthetic features intelligent accents and soulfully curated details collected from Dobrev’s travels both stateside and abroad.
+“There is a story behind everything,” explains Dobrev, pointing to a pair of vintage books found filming in Vancouver and an assortment of pillows acquired on location in Atlanta.

 Social media played an unexpectedly pivotal role in the design process.
-Dobrev credits “Instagram stalking” for sourcing both her designer and key pieces of art throughout the space.
-“I’ve been following Mat on MyDomaine for some time and was a long-standing fan of his aesthetic,” Dobrev tells us.
+Dobrev credits “Instagram stalking” for sourcing the space's design and artwork.
+“I’ve been following Mat on MyDomaine for some time and was a longstanding fan of his aesthetic,” Dobrev tells us.
 “I love Consort’s Instagram.
-I reached out and we were all so excited to collaborate.”
+I reached out, and we were all so excited to collaborate.”

 A focal point of the living room is an original commissioned work from street artist Bradley Theodore.
 “I kept seeing Bradley’s work sprinkled throughout New York City.
 When I found out who the artist was, I stalked him on Instagram.
 We became friends after I DMed him.
 I asked if he would make me something for the house.”

 Theodore's work, a colorful portrait of Audrey Hepburn in full Breakfast At Tiffany’s iconic LBD glamour, hangs prominently in the living room.
 “Audrey Hepburn is my idol,” Dobrev beams.
-“I wanted to have a raw, distressed vibe to add a little roughness to the traditional living room set up.
+“I wanted to have a raw, distressed vibe to add a little roughness to the traditional living room set-up.
 Punk it up a little bit.”
-We think Holly Golightly would approve of such a break with convention.
+We think Holly Golightly would approve of the break with convention.

 A recurring motif of the space is the consistent use of high contrast black and white tones.
-Used to maximum impact throughout, the iconic juxtaposition dramatically highlights architectural details and statement pieces alike.
-Dobrev credits Consort with the idea of experimenting with dark, rich hues.
+Used to maximize impact, the iconic juxtaposition dramatically highlights both architectural details and statement pieces.
+Dobrev credits Consort for the idea to experiment with dark, rich hues.
 “There was a moment I was afraid we were going gothic,” Dobrev confides.
 “I never would have done it on my own, but one of my favorite things about the house is all the accents of black.
 Mat and Brandon were able to make my home feel both feminine and airy with a bit of edge.
 It’s totally me.
 It’s perfect.”

-The fireplace proved a joint collaboration.
-Consort lobbied to paint the structure black.
-One idea entirely Dobrev’s own was to line the inside with glass.
+The fireplace was a joint collaboration.
+Consort lobbied to paint the structure black and Dobrev had the idea to line the inside with glass.
 “I’m from Canada,” she says, “I come from cold weather.
 I thought, ‘I’m in L.A. now.
 It’s hot.
 I’m not going to use the fireplace.’
-It was my idea to get antique mirror and put candles inside.
+It was my idea to get an antique mirror and put candles inside.
 They reflect off the backboard so beautifully.
 It really came together quite well.
 It’s a big hit while entertaining.”

-The most extensive construction work occurred in the kitchen.
-“The original kitchen used was wood floors, black countertops and silver accessories.
+The most extensive construction occurred in the kitchen.
+“The original kitchen [had] wood floors, black countertops, and silver accessories.
 We gutted the whole thing.
 Mat and Brandon had the idea to do herringbone white floors with brass and copper hardware.
 The banquette nook we built.”

-An original, oversized black and white painting of a film camera X-ray by Dobrev's mother, Michaela Constantine, hangs above the actress’s favorite piece of furniture in the home, a Restoration Hardware Cloud Sofa.
+An original, black-and-white painting by Dobrev's mother, Michaela Constantine, hangs above the actress’s favorite piece of furniture in the home, a Restoration Hardware Cloud Sofa.
 “I watch a lot of movies.
 I’ve dedicated an entire room to it.
 You sit on this couch and don’t leave for three days.
 It is the most comfortable couch I have ever encountered.”